Tepehuán Revolt: Quautlatas and the Jesuits

 In attempting to explain the cause of the Tepehuán revolt the Jesuits denied any Spanish responsibility.
 Rather, they saw the Spanish impact as beneficial.

 “Ever since the Spanish settled here, there has been an abundance of food, clothing, riches, and other material comforts,” said the priest Andres Perez de Ribas.
-What the Jesuits did not see was the connection in the Indian’s mind between the arrival of the Spanish and death.
+What the Jesuits did not see was the connection in the Tepehuán’s mind between the arrival of the Spanish and death.
 The Jesuits celebrated the souls saved by deathbed baptisms, but the Tepehuán said that “the fathers had brought them disease and death with baptism, because after they were baptized they fell sick and died.”
-The Jesuit practice of consolidating the Indians into fewer and larger settlements facilitated the easy spread of disease. in Jesuit eyes the opportunity to live in a town was a characteristic of civilization and was to be encouraged – or forced – upon the Indians.
-Moreover, the Jesuits worked closely with the Spanish encomenderos and miners to provide them with a steady supply of Indian laborers.
+The Jesuit practice of consolidating native peoples into fewer and larger settlements caused the spread of disease.
+In Jesuit eyes, the opportunity to live in a town was a characteristic of civilization and was to be encouraged – or forced – upon the Indigenous people.
+Moreover, the Jesuits worked closely with the Spanish encomenderos and miners to provide them with a steady supply of Indigenous laborers.

 As the Spanish perceived that they were providing both earthly and heavenly benefits to the Tepehuán, their explanation was that the revolt was the work of the devil.
 “It was Satan who intervened here, with a pure scheme and design…This was most clearly demonstrated by the diabolical shamans who had intimate dealings with the Devil and were the main force and instigators of the uprising.”
 Quautlatas was identified with the Antichrist and the Jesuit's assertion that the revolt was the work of the devil exonerated the Spaniards from blame.
-On their part, the Tepehuán fought to return to their traditional ways of life, hoping that worshiping their old gods and practicing their old culture would halt the horrific loss of life due to European diseases and their virtual enslavement by the Spanish priests, miners, and encomenderos.
+On their part, the Tepehuán fought to return to their traditional ways of life, hoping that worshiping their old gods and practicing their old culture would halt the horrific loss of life due to European diseases and their virtual enslavement by a few Spanish priests, miners, and encomenderos.